 Health and safety tips to protect against COVID-19

 We want you to know the health and safety of our Guests and Team Members is our top priority.
-We are fully committed to creating the cleanest and safest environment possible for your visit.
+Read on to see how we will best ensure the cleanest and safest environment possible for you and your family.

-The way we will operate this summer is significantly different from what we are all used to as we adapt to the new landscape created by COVID-19.
+As we approach the 2021 Summer Season, we will continue to modify our operations to best protect our staff and visitors from COVID-19.
 While we are committed to enhanced standards in an effort to keep you as healthy and safe as possible, there remains an inherent and elevated risk of exposure to COVID-19 in any public place and any place where people are present.
-Please, read this page fully to ensure the best experience possible as you plan your visit and join us at America’s Largest Waterpark®.
+Please, read this page fully to ensure the best experience possible as you plan your visit and join us.

 Asking everyone to wash hands often with soap and water.